hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 Based on these conditions, the processor will buffer events from `i1` for 4 time units after the `i2` watermark.
-For example, when the watermark from `i2` reaches the value `10`, a buffered event from `i1` with `i1.time = 5` will never fulfill the join condition of `i1.time >= i2.time - 4` for any new non-late `i2` event we can possibly receive, because `5` is not greater than or equal to `10 - 4`.
+For example, when the watermark from `i2` reaches the value `10`, a buffered event from `i1` with `i1.time = 5` will never satisfy the join condition of `i1.time >= i2.time - 4` for any new non-late `i2` event we can possibly receive, because `5` is not greater than or equal to `10 - 4`.
 Therefore, we can remove all events with `i1.time <= 5` from the buffer, and emit the watermark with time=6 to the output.

 The second condition allows the processor to remove items from the other buffer.

-However, this scenario is not easy to extend to inputs with multiple timestamps, let's look at that.
+This scenario is straightforward to generalize to inputs with multiple timestamps, let's look at that.

 ##### Generalizing the behavior for multiple watermarks